RodrigoSdeCarvalho/lia/lia-src/docs/usage.md

 ```
 Usage: lia add <name> <command_text> [OPTIONS]

-Adds a new command to LIA's storage.
+Adds a new command to LiA's storage.

 Arguments:
   <name>          A unique name for the command